 This year the PMG development team had the extraordinary privilege of attending Google IO.
 The most anticipated session was the keynote ceremony headed by Sundar Pichai which unveiled several new areas that Google is going to be expanding into…

 As you all may have heard Google wearables are here and they’re not going anywhere.
-At first these devices just seemed like another gimmick but the wearables team announced some pretty cool features.
+At first, these devices just seemed like another gimmick but the wearables team announced some pretty cool features.
 Most important was the “bridge” that will occur between your phone and wearables.
-In short the Google Wear SDK allows apps that are installed on your phone too seamlessly push notifications to the wearable in this case a watch.
+In short, the Google Wear SDK allows apps that are installed on your phone to seamlessly push notifications to the wearable, in this case, a watch.
 One prime benefit to this was you don’t have to keep fumbling with your phone every time you get a notification.
-For instance if you receive a text message from someone you can view and reply to it via your smart watch.
+For instance, if you receive a text message from someone you can view and reply to it via your smart watch.
 There is a downside however since Google Wear requires an Android phone running 4.3 or higher so Apple and older Android devices will be out of luck.

 Googles new L design was a huge announcement because it introduced new components and animations to the Polymer library including Paper Elements.
 Paper Elements are a set of polymer elements and animations that allow designers to rapidly build and create rich UX.
-This includes eye-catching animations that are automatically binded to your favorite widgets.
-Paper elements however are an extension of a much larger design pattern called Material Design — the new buzzword of 2014.
+This includes eye-catching animations that are automatically bound to your favorite widgets.
+Paper elements, however, are an extension of a much larger design pattern called Material Design — the new buzzword of 2014.
 Material design encompasses the way users and developer interact with their applications by providing a structured yet customizable way to build out interfaces.

 Googles cloud platform got some huge overhauls over the past year the Compute App Engine has gotten faster and the interfaces to manage and process your data in parallel has gotten more intuitive.
 This year Google took it a step further by introducing Google Cloud Debugger and Dataflow.
-These new tools allows developers to debug in realtime their launched production applications.
-For instance if you were suffering from performance issues you could go and look at the code being executed for a given request and immediately spot the block of code that is using the most CPU cycles.
-Google also announced that appurify has now merged with Google and they are going to be adding it too the cloud application testing suite.
+These new tools allow developers to debug in real-time their launched production applications.
+For instance, if you were suffering from performance issues you could go and look at the code being executed for a given request and immediately spot the block of code that is using the most CPU cycles.
+Google also announced that appurify has now merged with Google and they are going to be adding it to the cloud application testing suite.

 Things to take away